 Eventually, the D.A. drops the burglary charge.
 Therefore, Paula would not face an extra two years in prison because the primary crime was dismissed.

-Sometimes defendants get sentenced to State Prison for a primary offense and to county jail for a secondary offense.
-In this situation, they will serve the two extra years in state prison.
-Not county jail.
+Sometimes you may get sentenced to State Prison for a primary offense and to county jail for a secondary offense.
+In this situation, you will serve the two extra years in state prison rather than county jail.1